hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-oneview-and-servicenow-integration-with-stackstorm.md

 ```
 version: 1.0

-description: A workflow to copy hpe OneView alarms ifrom mongo and into snow.
+description: A workflow to copy HPE OneView alarms from mongo and into snow.

 tasks:
   getalerts: